PowerMizzou - Mizzou Game Day Countdown: Week 11 at Tennessee

 1.)
 Will this be the week Missouri's defense says 'Enough is enough'?

 It's clearly evident that the strength of Missouri's team is its defense.
-The media knows it, the fans know and the players and coaches recently admitted it.
-For weeks, this defense has kept the offense in games and at the very least should be entering this week 5-4 instead of 4-5.
+The media knows it, the fans know it and the players and coaches recently admitted it.
+For weeks, this defense has kept the offense in games and Mizzou at the very least should be entering this game 5-4 instead of 4-5.

-After all the one-possession losses will this be the week that after playing a high-octane offense that the defense gets out of character and tries to overcompensate for the lack of offensive production?
+After all the one-possession losses will this be the week the defense gets out of character and tries to overcompensate for the lack of offensive production?

 This defense is too prideful and talented to mail it in and not try, but when it's clear that the offense won't help it's not out of the realm of possibility the Tigers' defense becomes too eager to make a play and put themselves in a compromising position.